 The Importance of Cross-Checking the Authenticity of Online Credit Card Transactions

-As a result of advancements in technology, e-Commerce platforms exist that allow businesses to sell products and services on a global level.
-But, along with the positive aspects of selling online comes a negative factor that has the potential to lead an online business down the road to disappointing growth and lost revenue.
+As a result of advancements in technology, e-Commerce platforms exist that allow businesses to sell products and services globally.
+But, along with the positive aspects of selling online comes a negative factor.
+That has the potential to lead an online business down the road to disappointing growth and lost revenue.

-The issue of fraudulent online transactions, which has been increasing exponentially with e-Commerce growth, is a significant problem faced by online merchants.
+The issue of fraudulent online transactions, which has been increasing exponentially with e-Commerce growth, is a problem for merchants.
 Thus, online merchants need to be vigilant about detecting the use of stolen credit card details and misuse of the chargeback system.
 Monetary losses due to chargebacks alone can have serious consequences for merchants.

 So, how does an online merchant protect itself from fraudulent transactions?
 The best way is to cross-check orders.
 Cross-checking involves verifying cardholder information provided by the buyer according to the basic rules prescribed by The Payment Card Industry Data Security Standard (PCI DSS) and keeping watch for unusual or suspicious activity.